CabbitKheema/knoword-backend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Encountering unfamiliar words while reading books can disrupt the immersive experience, forcing readers to pause and search for meanings through dictionaries or online tools.
-The read-assist-backend APIs solve this problem by offering quick access to word definitions, origins, and usage contexts via text input or audio transcription.
+The [read-assist-backend][read-assist-backend-url] APIs solve this problem by offering quick access to word definitions, origins, and usage contexts via text input or audio transcription.
 Integrated into the [read-assist][read-assist-url] PWA, it ensures users can effortlessly stay focused on their reading while resolving any doubts about word meanings.
 I think this is a great solution for all book readers.

 Here's why: